gamidirohan/Code-Assist-Backend/README.md

 ## Endpoints

 **POST /api/extract**
 - Input: JSON with "imageDataList" (array of base64-encoded images) and "language" (optional).
 - Processing: Performs OCR on the first base64 image and returns extracted text.
 - Response: JSON with the recognized text.

 **POST /api/generate**
 - Input: JSON with "problemInfo" (text of the coding problem) and "language" (optional).
 - Processing: Generates a code solution, explanation, and complexity details.
 - Response: JSON with "code" as the generated solution.

+**POST /api/debug**
+- Input: JSON with "imageDataList" (array of base64-encoded images), "problemInfo" (original problem text), and "language" (optional).
+- Processing: Analyzes code from screenshots, identifies bugs, and suggests improvements.
+- Response: JSON with "debug" containing:
+  - "code": The original code that was analyzed
+  - "debug_analysis": Detailed analysis of issues and how to fix them
+  - "thoughts": Step-by-step thought process during debugging
+  - "time_complexity": Big O notation for time complexity
+  - "space_complexity": Big O notation for space complexity
+  - "time_complexity_explanation": Detailed explanation of time complexity
+  - "space_complexity_explanation": Detailed explanation of space complexity

 ## .env File
 MISTRAL_API_KEY=<YOUR_MISTRAL_API_KEY>
 GROQ_API_KEY=<YOUR_GROQ_API_KEY>

 ## Setup & Usage